 10 Places in Canada Every Canadian Needs to Visit

 Canada is a land filled with fascinating places and amazing adventures.
 The only problem: Narrowing down your choice of destination!
-Here are 10 must-see spots for any Canadian determined to discover the true north strong and free.
+Here are 10 of the best places to visit in Canada for any Canadian determined to discover the true north strong and free.

 Banff and Lake Louise, Alberta

-Set inside the borders of the vast Banff National Park, the area that surrounds these two towns is a Rocky Mountain wonder, a place of electric blue glacial lakes, waterfalls, abundant wildlife (from elk to bighorn sheep to grizzly bears) and breathtaking grandeur.
-Stay either in Banff, the busy hub of the area and home to classic hotels like the Fairmont Banff Springs, or pursue some solitude up at Lake Louise, where hiking trails up into the mountains-and beautiful silence-are just steps away.
+Set inside the borders of the vast Banff National Park, the area that surrounds the towns of Banff and Lake Louise is one of the best places to visit in Canada.
+Here you’ll find a Rocky Mountain wonderland; a place of electric blue glacial lakes, waterfalls, abundant wildlife (from elk to bighorn sheep to grizzly bears) and breathtaking grandeur.
+Stay either in Banff, the busy hub of the area and home to classic hotels like the Fairmont Banff Springs (one of Canada’s greatest hotels), or pursue some solitude up at Lake Louise, where hiking trails up into the mountains—and unparalleled silence—are just steps away.

 Kluane National Park, Yukon